icebob/moleculer-java-site/docs/events.md

 | `reconnected` | `Boolean` | Is reconnected? |

 ## `$node.updated`

-The broker sends this event when it has received an INFO message from a node, (i.e. a service is loaded or destroyed).
+The broker sends this event when it has received an INFO message from a node (ie. a service is loaded or destroyed).

 **Payload**